 I don't know if I planted a seed…or got a flag in my file as “weirdo mommy” but it was kind of fun.”

 Now keep in mind that even if a healthy diet is KEY for most people (no processed foods, plenty of healthy fats, pastured healthy meats, cod liver oil, etc.), and also knowing that in some traditional cultures they didn't even brush, we may be tempted to just eat well and not take care of our teeth much at all.
-However, I'm all for continuing to keep up on our own and our kids' oral care so that we don't get scuzzy looking yellow teeth, atomic breath, and so we don't let a problem go that might need some attention.
+However, I'm all for continuing to keep up on our own and our kids' oral care so that we don't get scuzzy looking yellow teeth, atomic breath, and especially so we don't let a problem go that might need some attention.
 Cleaning every six months though?
 I wouldn't do that even if we did have dental insurance.
-What do YOU think…
+We go yearly.

-How often do you or your kids go in for regular dental cleanings?
+What do you think?
+How often should you get your teeth cleaned, how often do YOU go in for regular dental cleanings?

 - Have you seen this book by Rami Nagel: How to Heal Tooth Decay?